rgonzalez-freedomframework/Seminars/ZOOM_INTEGRATION_SETUP.md

 ### What Happens Automatically

 When Zoom integration is enabled:
-- ✅ A Zoom webinar is created with your settings
+- ✅ A Zoom **Meeting** is created by default (works with Free/Pro accounts)
 - ✅ Join URL is saved to the database
-- ✅ Registration URL is generated (if enabled)
+- ✅ Participants can join without logging in (join_before_host enabled)
-- ✅ Webinar is synced with Zoom's calendar
+- ✅ No waiting room - instant access
+- ✅ Cloud recording enabled automatically

+**Note:** The system uses Zoom Meetings by default.
+Meetings allow everyone to participate freely (like a video call).
+If you upgrade to a Webinar license later, you can switch to Webinars where only hosts/panelists can talk.

 ### Accessing Zoom Webinar Details